IOTA-NET/IotaWallet.NET/README.md

 # Installation from Nuget.org

-> Note the following packages must be installed explicitly, do not skip it.
+### [!]
+Note the following packages must be installed explicitly, do not skip it. !!!

-> Install-Package IotaWallet.Net.Domain
+> dotnet add package IotaWallet.Net.Domain

 Or download from [here](https://www.nuget.org/packages/IotaWallet.Net.Domain/).

-> Install-Package IotaWallet.Net
+> dotnet add package IotaWallet.Net

 Or download from [here](https://www.nuget.org/packages/IotaWallet.Net/).

+### Architecture support

+It currently supports `Windows x64` and `Linux x86_64`.

+### Additional Instructions for Linux

+After installing `IotaWallet.Net.Domain`, when you build using `dotnet build`, you would see a file `libiota_wallet.so`.
+This is the precompiled rust bindings.
+You need to add it to your lib path.

+Example...
+> export LD_LIBRARY_PATH="<folder path to the library>"

+Note that its the folder path, not the filepath.

 # Alternative Installation